scenic-views/scenic/README.md

 ## Great, how do I create a view?

 You've got this great idea for a view you'd like to call `searches`.
-You can create the migration and your corresponding view definition file with the following command:
+You can create the migration and the corresponding view definition file with the following command:

 ```sh